The Bankrate promise

 If you are the victim of a hit-and-run accident in Kentucky, your insurance policy may help pay for your property damage if you have certain coverage types.
 You may be able to pay your deductible and have your vehicle fixed using collision coverage.
 Additionally, your own uninsured motorist coverage or PIP could help to pay for your injuries.
 If your policy includes PIP, coverage is afforded for medical expenses, wage losses and essential services.

 Talking to your agent or a representative from your company about how your policy would respond to a hit-and-run may be the best way to be prepared.

 Frequently asked questions

 The average cost of full coverage car insurance in the United States is $1,674 per year.
 Kentucky drivers pay an average of $2,128 annually.
 The cost of your car insurance will vary based on personal demographics, ZIP code, driving record, insurance history, vehicle type and desired coverage.
-It can be helpful to get quotes from different insurance carriers to determine which company best fits your needs.
+It can be helpful to get quotes from different car insurance companies to determine which company best fits your needs.

 Each state sets its own minimum insurance requirements and not carrying the proper insurance can result in serious penalties.
 In Kentucky, drivers are required to carry bodily injury liability of $25,000 per person, up to $50,000 per accident, and $25,000 for property damage.
 A policy with a single limit of $60,000 is also compliant with Kentucky law.